replysam2009/ionic2-push-notifications/README.md

 - ionic platform add ios (For iOS)

 Now generate you app id either by using ionic apps Dashboard or by executing following command:
--ionic io init
+- ionic io init

 Now open your Firebase Console, create a project and generate your SENDER ID & SERVER KEY.
 The SENDER_ID will be needed in your APP while the SERVER_KEY will be required in your app's cloud dashboard.

 ## Plugin Installation

 Execute the following command to install the push notification plugin.
--cordova plugin add phonegap-plugin-push --variable SENDER_ID=YOUR_SENDER_ID --save
+- cordova plugin add phonegap-plugin-push --variable SENDER_ID=YOUR_SENDER_ID --save

 ## Send Notification